ralgar/homelab/README.md

    make post-bootstrap
    ```

-**Notes:**
+##### Notes and Issues

 - Beware, the template building step will overwrite any kubeconfig you have
   stored at `~/.kube/config`.
+You have been warned.
+I bear no responsibility
+  if you nuke this file and don't have a backup.
+This issue will be resolved
+  in a future revision.
+- Currently, it can take quite some time for all pods to ready up during the
+  initial deployment.
+This is due to `cert-manager` getting hung up, and
-This will be fixed in a future revision.
+  should be resolved in a future revision.
 - The post-deployment bootstrap requires elevated privileges to add the
   root CA certificate to your local certificate store.
+If you wish to audit
+  the relevant Ansible role, it is located at `post-deploy/roles/ca_trust`.
 - The post-deployment bootstrap doesn't always complete successfully.
 If it
-  fails, simply run it again until it completes successfully.
+  fails, simply run it again until it succeeds.

 ### Deploying additional apps in the cluster